 Additional days are available, at an additional cost, for those that want to fish or stay longer than 4 nights.

-Not included in your Casa Vieja package are cost of obtaining and maintaining a valid passport, Intl. airfare to Guatemala City, airport security tax of $3 ea; meals, drinks and touring outside the lodge; room tax of $28 per night (must be collected in Guatemala); beer and alcohol, laundry, gratuities to lodge staff, captain and boat crews and drivers and items of a personal nature.
+Not included in your Casa Vieja package are international airfare to Guatemala City, Guatemala room tax of $28/room/night (must be collected in Guatemala), gratuities to lodge staff, captain & boat crews, and drivers, and any tours and meals outside of the Lodge.

 Sailfish are abundant year 'round, since 1994, the fleet has averaged raising more than 20 billfish per day per boat – YEAR 'ROUND!